thegrims/video_research/README.md

 The bash control script queries /dev/video* and gets a list of webcams plugged in.
 Then for each webcam, the script starts an instance of the ffmpeg software which streams video to a file.

-When Ctrl C, the operating system sents a SIGINT signal to the control script, which transfers to a signal handler function.
+When Ctrl+C is pressed, the operating system sends a SIGINT signal to the control script, which transfers to a signal handler function.

 The signal handler script makes a new directory with the days time and date, moves all video files to that location, and uploads the new directory and it’s contents to Google Drive.